Looking for the best travel jobs to earn money on the road? You’ve come to the right place.

-#65 – Social media management
+68. Social media management

 How’d you like to get paid to surf Facebook, craft clever Tweets, and post beautiful Instagram pics all day?
 Big companies are realizing the value of social media marketing, and they need social savvy people like you to manage it for them.

-#66 – Ads manager (Google, Facebook, etc.)
+69. Ads manager (Google, Facebook, etc.)

 The average small business spends thousands of dollars on Facebook and Google ads each month.
 Large companies spend millions.
 If done correctly, these ads bring in new customers and grow the company.
 If you can help do this, they’ll throw money at you.

-#67 – Pinterest account manager
+70. Pinterest account manager

 Similar to a social media manager, but specialized specifically in Pinterest.
 Pinterest can be a huge traffic generator for bloggers.
 It’s also a time suck.
 That’s why successful bloggers are quick to hire someone to take care of Pinterest for them.
 That someone could be you!